Adding a ventilation system to your home can keep indoor air from becoming stuffy and balance humidity levels.

 How Indoor Air Quality Affects Your Health

-VOCs can be emitted by things in your home, such as building materials, flooring or furniture.
+VOCs can be emitted by items in your home, such as building materials, flooring or furniture.
 They can also be found in various air fresheners and scented candles.
 High VOCs can cause respiratory irritation, headaches and dizziness, among other issues.

 10 Signs Your Home has Poor Indoor Air Quality

 - Watery, itchy or dry eyes.
-Your eyes are vulnerable to indoor pollution and may react by growing dry, itchy or watery.
+Your eyes are susceptible to indoor pollution and may react by growing dry, itchy or watery.

 - Coughing and sneezing.
-Allergies or colds can create these symptoms, but they shouldn’t be worse at home.
+Allergies or colds can lead to these symptoms, but they shouldn’t be worse at home.

 - Humidity issues.
 Dryness can cause scratchy eyes and amplify respiratory issues.
 Too much moisture can result in mold or mildew growth.

 - Stuffy odors.
-Mold or mildew flourishers when the humidity in your home is too high.
+Mold or mildew thrives when the humidity in your home is too high.

 - Hot or cold spots.
-This can be linked to air quality, especially if your HVAC system is having trouble balancing temperature and humidity.
+This can be tied to air quality, especially if your HVAC system is having trouble balancing temperature and humidity.

 - Nausea.
-This can be a reaction to the chemicals or pollutants in your home.
+This can be a response to the chemicals or pollutants in your home.
 It can also be a symptom of high carbon monoxide levels.
 Make sure that you have a operating carbon monoxide detector in your home.